Place-based approaches and culturally appropriate teaching, learning and supports for Aboriginal and Torres Strait Islander adult learners

 Stage 3: Case studies

 This stage will involve case studies of RTOs using culturally appropriate and/or place-based training models.
-The case studies will involve interviews with staff, students and other non-RTO stakeholders, such as employers, communities representatives, and others as identified.
+The case studies will involve interviews with staff, students and other non-RTO stakeholders, such as employers, community representatives, and others as identified.